Free 90-Degree Dial

 What is a 90-degree dial?

 A 90-degree dial is a circular chart that compresses the full 360-degree zodiac into a 90-degree circle.
 Each zodiac position is folded by dividing by 90 and taking the remainder, so 0° Aries, 0° Cancer, 0° Libra, and 0° Capricorn all land at the same point.
-This reveals hidden symmetries — planets that form hard aspects (conjunctions, squares, and oppositions) end up close together on the dial, making midpoint structures and planetary pictures immediately visible.
+This makes hard-aspect symmetries easier to inspect: planets that form conjunctions, squares, and oppositions end up close together on the dial.

 What are Trans-Neptunian Points (TNPs)?

 Trans-Neptunian Points are eight hypothetical factors used in Uranian astrology, originally defined by Alfred Witte and Friedrich Sieggrün in the 1920s-30s.
 They are Cupido, Hades, Zeus, Kronos, Apollon, Admetos, Vulcanus, and Poseidon.
-TNPs are not physical objects — they are calculated points on the ecliptic with defined orbital periods.
-They add nuance to chart interpretation and are central to the Hamburg School tradition.
+TNPs are not observed physical objects; they are calculated Hamburg School factors with conventional orbital models.
+Many Uranian astrologers use them as optional interpretive factors.

 How does the 90-degree fold work?